 Aside from the luxurious activities in the capital of Iran, Tehran has some perfect sights to visit in your Iran travel.
 In this article I will be speaking about: Milad Tower, Tabiat Bridge, Golestan Palace, Treasury of National Jewels, Carpet Museum of Iran, and Jamshidieh Park.

-As the capital of Iran, in Tehran, you can find souvenirs from all around the country but the local souvenirs of Tehran are pottery wares, special teacups (my favorite), copper wares, glassblowing, Jajim (a type of handcrafted rug), and so much more.
+As the capital of Iran, in Tehran, you can find souvenirs from all around the country but the local souvenirs of Tehran are pottery wares, special teacups (my favourite), copper wares, glassblowing, Jajim (a type of handcrafted rug), and so much more.

 On your trip to Iran, make sure you don't miss our Grand Bazaar in the capital, Tehran.